Can a Pressure Cooker Be Used as a Crock-Pot?

 The Recipe Always Needs 1 Cup of Liquid

-This rule relates to pressure cookers because you need a minimum of 1 cup of liquid to cook the food properly.
+This rule relates to pressure cookers because you need at least 1 cup of liquid to cook the food properly.
 The pressure cooker uses the steam from the liquid to cook the food.

 How to Cook Your Food Like a Slow Cooker